29-Year-Old Pitcher – San Diego Padres

 Jhoulys Chacin Contract Information:

-Agreed to a minor league contract with the Diamondbacks in June of 2015.
+Agreed to a one-year, $1.75 million contract with the Padres in December of 2016.

 To instantly reveal our fantasy analysis of every player – including Jhoulys Chacin – simply subscribe now.

 |Today's Projections||Subscribe now to see Today's projected stats for Jhoulys Chacin|

 |Next 7 Days||Subscribe now to see our Next 7 Days projections for Jhoulys Chacin|

 |Rest Of Season||Subscribe now to see our Rest Of Season projections for Jhoulys Chacin|

 |Preseason||Subscribe now to see our 2017 projections for Jhoulys Chacin||3-Year Averages||16||12||0||78.0||80||41||8||60||31||3||5||0||0||0||4.73||1.42|

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsNo No Yes

 |Last 14 Games (Team)

 |Last 30 Games (Team)